 - The next most common type of screwdriver uses the Phillips head.
 The name comes from its inventor Henry F. Phillips in the 1930s.
 These types of screwdrivers have a pointed cross-head tip that matches a self-centering, cross-head screw.
 Phillips heads were originally designed to cause the driver to cam out, to prevent over-tightening.

 - Hex head also called Allen screw is a useful type of fastener because of its effectiveness of limiting the amount of slip possible with the bit.
 These are common in many assembly-required types of furniture and bicycles.

 - TORX head screws resist bit slippage or cam-out better than slot head or Phillips head screws because the TORX heads were designed to prevent it.

 While some fastener drive types are no so common, at the very least, be sure to keep a handy assortment of both straight and Philips head screwdrivers on hand.
-Remember not to use your screwdrivers as chisels or prying tools since this can damage the tips, drive the shaft though the plastic handle or cause some other type of harm to you, your tool or your work piece.
+Remember not to use your screwdrivers as chisels or prying tools since this can damage the tips, drive the shaft through the plastic handle or cause some other type of harm to you, your tool or your workpiece.